The Other World's Books Depend on the Bean Counter

 The Other World's Books Depend on the Bean Counter (異世界の沙汰は社畜次第, Isekai no Sata wa Shachiku Shidai) is a Japanese light novel series written by Yatsuki Wakatsu and illustrated by Kikka Ohashi.
 It was serialized online from March to December 2018 on the user-generated novel publishing website Shōsetsuka ni Narō.
-It was later acquired by Enterbrain, who have published three volumes since February 2019.
+It was later acquired by Enterbrain, which has published four volumes since February 2019.
 A manga adaptation with art by Kazuki Irodori has been serialized online via Enterbrain's B's Log Comic digital magazine since March 2020 and has been collected in seven tankōbon volumes.
-An anime television series adaptation produced by Studio Deen is set to premiere in January 2026.
+An anime television series adaptation produced by Studio Deen aired from January to March 2026.

+Premise

+Seiichirou Kondou, a Japanese accountant in the modern world, tries to save a teenage girl from a magical portal but falls through it with her.
+It transports them to a kingdom that had summoned the girl to be their Holy Maiden, and the kingdom compensates Seiichirou by granting his request for a job in the royal accounting department.

+To support his intense work ethic, Seiichirou begins a habit of drinking energizing tonics, not realizing that this could be dangerous to his health, until one day he experiences a tonic overdose.
+Luckily the knight captain Aresh Indolark finds and uses a healing spell on him, but while Seiichirou's life is saved, his condition does not yet improve because he lacks a tolerance for magic, and the only treatment involves Aresh and Seiichirou engaging in sexual activity and physical contact.